 S-Video output allows you to connect your PC to a TV or VCR to output the same display as on the screen.

 DVI connector typically used to connect digital flat screen monitors.
 The three different types are DVI-D (Digital), DVI-A (Analog), DVI-I (Integrated Digital/Analog).

-Dual monitor support refers to splitting your video signal to go across two monitors instead of one.
+Dual monitor support refers to splitting your video signal to go across two monitors or more instead of one.
+This is now easier with multiple HDMI or USB to HDMI adapters.
 This can be useful for designers, engineers, and others who prefer to view large files on and still have other windows open.
 Often the dual monitor support consists of one standard VGA output and one DVI connector, which provides a higher-resolution output used for newer high-end monitors.